tigertooth4/klipper-experimental/docs/Load_Cell.md

 ```

 Here is what each of these errors mean:
 1. `ERROR_SAMPLE_NOT_READY` - The sensor was not ready to produce a new sample value when it was read.
-This is mostly a warning, but large numbers of these errors indicate that the Sample Per Second of the sensor is misconfigured.
+This is mostly a warning, but large numbers of these errors indicate that the `sample_rate` of the sensor is misconfigured.
+The reading was lost.
 1. `ERROR_CRC` - The cyclic redundancy check on the sensor reading failed, meaning the reading is corrupt.
 Check sensor wiring for loose connections or sources of interference.
+The reading was discarded.
-1. `ERROR_READ_TIME` - The read process took longer than is allowed on th eMCU.
-This can be due to high MCU load or a gredy MCU task that interrupts the sensor read for a long time.
+1. `ERROR_READ_TIME` - The read process took longer than is allowed on the MCU.
+This can be due to high MCU load or a greedy MCU task that interrupted the sensor read for a long time.
 This indicates that the reading has been lost.
-1. `ERROR_UNKNOWN` - The error code is unregistered in the klippy client.
-If this happens its due to a bug. (protects against future code changes that introduce new errors)
+1. `ERROR_UNKNOWN` - The error code is unregistered in klippy.
+If this happens its due to a bug. (protects against future code changes that introduce new error types)